ibm-cloud-docs/BlockStorage/faqs.md

 Throughput limits are set at a per-LUN level so using a faster Ethernet connection doesn't increase that set limit.
 However, with a slower Ethernet connection, your bandwidth can be a potential bottleneck.

-## Do firewalls/security groups impact performance?
+## Do firewalls and security groups impact performance?
 {: faq}

 It's best to run storage traffic on a VLAN, which bypasses the firewall.
 Running storage traffic through software firewalls increases latency and adversely affects storage performance.